SR22 Oregon

 • $20,000 property damage per crash

-If you have a DUI, DUII (driving under influence of intoxicants) or DWI conviction, you’ll need higher coverage.
+If you have a DUI, DUII (driving under the influence of intoxicants), or DWI conviction, you’ll need higher coverage.
 The higher liability coverage requirement is 50/100/20, plus uninsured/under-insured motorist and bodily injury coverage of 50/100.
 In some alcohol-related cases, the state may also require you to obtain an ignition interlock device.

 How much does SR22 insurance cost?